shahab6k/shahab6k/README.md

 - 👋 Hi, I’m @shahab6k
-- 👀 I’m interested in Cloud Computing
+- 👀 I’m a Cloud Computing specialist
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Microsoft Certification
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Automation
 - 📫 How to reach me ...

 <!---